25 Romantic Things to Do in London (2023)

 London, the ultimate romantic city

 As one of the most romantic cities to propose — third only to Paris and Rome — it’s no surprise that London has a lot to offer when it comes to curating the perfect date.
-Although the city’s known for its hustle and bustle, it’s also brimming with incredible history, beautiful buildings and an abundance of parks and lush green oases.
+Although the city’s known for its hustle and bustle, it’s also brimming with incredible history, beautiful buildings and an abundance of parks and lush green oasis.

 Amongst the busyness, there are quieter, more intimate spaces: quaint village-like streets, quiet gardens and charming bars.
 So, whether you’re a couple who seeks adventure, an indulgent dinner, relaxation, nature or romantic architecture, London can cater for all.